ddowse/pfSense-pkg-openvpn-multihop/README.md

 - Profiles
 - Auto add NAT Rules

 Note: This Package was made as a project for a client who wanted it to be available for the pfsense and open-source community, too.
 Thanks John!
+:thumbsup: